Homestead Dryer Rack Review & DVD Giveaway

 Quality- The pieces are made with solid wood, with a very nice, smooth sanded surface.The dowel rods are thick enough not to leave a crease in clothing which has been draped over them to dry.
 And it left no marks or stains on the clean clothing, as I have found some clothespins and metal dryer racks tend to do over time.

 Assembly- Although the rack came completely disassembled, it included very easy to follow instructions which made putting this bad boy together much less of a chore.

 Convenience- The rack folds fairly flat to save space when not in use.
 It’s lightweight, and very easy to carry.

-Size- Not sure if this is really a “con”, but be aware, if you are short like I am, it is difficult to reach the center top bars of the rack to hang stuff on.
-This doesn’t speak negatively of the quality of the rack, just something to consider (I’m 5’1″, by the way).
+Size- Not sure if this is really a “con”, but be aware, if you are pretty short like I am, it might be difficult to reach the center top bars of the largest rack.
+This doesn’t speak negatively of the quality of the rack, just something to consider.

 All in all, I am VERY pleased with this rack.
 To save space, I’ll be storing it underneath our bed when not in use.
 But currently I am loading it up on an almost daily basis.

 If you are looking for a dryer rack to hang your laundry on inside or out, Homestead Drying Racks has several to choose from!
 If the “Homesteader” rack I’ve told you about seems to be more dryer than you need, you might also consider the “Pioneer”, a 5′ x 3′ rack, or the “Peddler”, a smaller size for cozy spaces, measuring at 38″ x 30″.